 What medical evidence do I need for soft tissue injury compensation claims?

 As well as asking ‘what is the average compensation for soft tissue injury in the UK?’ if you are intending to make a claim, you would need medical evidence.
 This would need to come from an independent medical expert and not your usual GP or local hospital.
-It could be arranged for you to see a medical expert near to your local area, as such experts can be found across the UK.
+It could be arranged for you to see a medical expert near to your local area.
+Such experts can be found across the UK.

 Could I make soft tissue injury compensation claims for medical negligence?

-If you suffered a soft tissue injury due to negligence by a medical professional, you could be wondering whether you could make a claim for compensation.
-You would need to prove that your soft tissue injury would not have happened or was exacerbated by the clinical negligence you experienced.
-This is because you would need to be able to prove that you suffered undue harm that you would have not suffered had the negligence not occurred.
+Have you suffered a soft tissue injury due to negligence by a medical professional?
+If so, you might wonder whether you could make a compensation claim.
+You would need to prove that your soft tissue injury would not have happened or was exacerbated by clinical negligence.
+This is because you would need to be able to prove that you suffered undue harm.
+This is harm that you would have not suffered had the negligence not occurred.
 Medical negligence claims could be complex.
-Therefore, you might be looking for a personal injury solicitor with medical negligence experience to help you with your claim.
-We will be delighted to provide you with a solicitor who is authorised and regulated by the Solicitors Regulation Authority to help you make a clinical negligence claim.
+Therefore, you might be looking for a personal injury solicitor with medical negligence experience.
+They could be best placed to help you with your claim.
+We will be delighted to provide you with a solicitor who is authorised and regulated by the Solicitors Regulation Authority.
+They could help you make a clinical negligence claim.

 How common are medical negligence and clinical negligence claims?

 While we cannot give you the numbers for how many people suffered medical negligence this year, we can provide you with the figures paid out by the NHS for clinical negligence claims in 2020-2021.
 You can see the figure below.